TheNathannator/GuitarGame_ChartFormats/docs/Chart-File-Formats/mid-format/Tracks/Drums.md

 Expert+ / 2x kick notes are carried over from 5-lane.
 They are used for fast kicks that require a second pedal to play.
 2x Kick notes should be opt-in, as they exist to allow someone with a single pedal to play a chart that would otherwise require two.
 When enabled, they are equivalent to normal kicks.

 Accent and ghost notes are also carried over from 5-lane.
 They are notes that notate relatively louder or quieter notes within the section.
-They are marked by setting notes to a velocity of 127 (accent) or 1 (ghost), and they must be enabled through the `[ENABLE_CHART_DYNAMICS]` text event for legacy compatibilty reasons.
+They are marked by setting notes to a velocity of 127 (accent) or 1 (ghost), and they must be enabled through the `[ENABLE_CHART_DYNAMICS]` or `ENABLE_CHART_DYNAMICS` text events for legacy compatibilty reasons.

 ### 4-Lane Phrase Mechanics